chromium/chromium/docs/updater/functional_spec.md

 ## Services

 ### Crash Reporting
-TODO(crbug.com/1035895): Document updater crash reporting.
+The updater uses Crashpad for crash reporting.
+Each updater process spawns a crash handler child process.
+Each crash handler process is capable of uploading crashes.

-### Process Launcher (Deprecated, please use the Application Commands feature)
+### Process Launcher
+(This feature is deprecated, please use the Application Commands feature.)

 The feature allows installed products to pre-register and later run elevated command lines in the format `c:\program files\foo\exe.exe params`.
 Multiple command lines can be registered per `app_id`.